-Running is one of the most participated sports yet highly strenuous and demanding to the body especially the lower limb.
-It also depends on the type of running (i.e. distance running, trail running or sprinting) and the striking pattern (i.e. forefoot, midfoot or rearfoot strike).
-Certain foot posture can cause more strain to other surrounding joints and soft tissue.
-Injury is avoidable and peak performance is achievable when the bio-mechanical discrepancies are addressed.
-Customized running orthotics are specially designed for runners to help resolve their foot posture imbalances and prevent certain soft tissue overcompensation that could lead to overuse injury.
-Your podiatrist will be able to address the biomechanical defects and adds correction to foot using customized orthotics.
-Once the foot is propped into a mechanically more ideal position, it will lessen the strain and boost the performance.
+Running is one of the most participated sports in Singapore, highly strenuous on the body especially the lower limbs.
+The demands on the body depends on the type of running (i.e. distance running, trail running, or sprinting) and the foot striking pattern (i.e. forefoot, midfoot or rearfoot strike).
+Certain foot postures can cause more strain to other surrounding joints and soft tissue; injury is avoidable and peak performance is achievable when the bio-mechanical discrepancies are corrected.

-With the advancement of technology and 3D scanning, cycling foot orthosis can now be as thin as only 1.9mm by using the light weight, high durability carbon fibre composite material.
-This can be inserted into the cycling shoes to reposition the foot, ankle and knee alignment.
-The ideal alignment of the lower limb during cycling will minimize all the unnecessary overused or overcompensation of affect joints and muscles.
-This will enhance the performance and the cycling experience for the athletes.
+With the advancement of technology and 3D imaging, cycling foot orthotics can now be as thin as only 1.9mm by using lightweight, high-durability carbon fibre composite material.
+These can be inserted into the cycling shoes to reposition the foot, ankle and knee alignment.
+An ideal alignment of the lower limb during cycling will minimise unnecessary work and overcompensation by affect joints and muscles, enhancing the performance results and cycling experience for the wearer.

-This makes golf orthotics unique and different from any other sports insoles.
-The orthotic design is aimed to redistribute the pressure under the foot, increase balancing ability and enhance the proprioceptive effect in golfers.
-This in turn allow better phases of swing by reducing energy wastage and overcompensation of body.
-Ultimately, this will reduce the risk of injuries to the foot, knee and lower back.
+The above considerations make golf orthotics unique and different from most other sports insoles.
+The orthotic design is aimed at reassigning pressure distribution under the feet, increasing balance and leverage, and enhancing the proprioceptive effect in golfers.
+This in turn allows better phases of swing by reducing energy wastage or subconscious overcompensation of the body.
+Ultimately, this will also reduce the risk of injuries to the feet, knees and lower back.

 Author: Podiatrist Louis LOY